flacerdk/smoke-signal/README.md

 ## Key shortcuts

-Use `j` and `k` to scroll down/up entries, `m` to toggle an entry as read, `r` to refresh the feed, and `g r` to refresh all feeds.
+Use `j` and `k` to scroll down/up entries, `m` to toggle an entry as read, `g m` to mark all entries as read, `r` to refresh the feed, and `g r` to refresh all feeds.
 (Warning: the last one is pretty slow at the moment.)

 ## Tests

 Tests can be run with `python -m unittest discover -t . -s tests -v`.

-## TODO
+## Issues

-The reader is very simple as of now; at the moment, my priority is to get it decent enough that I'll be willing to use it instead of The Old Reader.
-Most importantly, the interface is still very ugly, as I've focused on getting all the components working.
-Also, refreshing all feeds is very slow; I plan on fixing that soon.
+The reader is not at all optimized for large datasets; there's no pagination, so for example, `/feeds/all` will get every single entry from the server.
+I intend to implement pagination soon.
+Also, refreshing all feeds (with `g r`) will fetch all feeds.
+That can definitely be optimized.

+There are many features to be added, such as search, and being able to add a feed by handing the home page's URL to the server and making it look for the feed.
+These features are likely not hard to implement, but for now I'm focusing on fixing eventual bugs in the existing features.

 Later, I want to add some extensibility: the ability to add your own script to fetch a feed, à la Liferea.
 Surprisingly, there are still websites that don't